nareshtap/secret-santa/README.md

 -   The application will alert you if input files are missing or malformed.
 -   It will raise an error if duplicate emails are found in the employee list.
--   If no valid assignment exists (e.g., small groups with too many constraints), it will inform you after multiple retry attempts.